Leakage Benchmarking for Universal Gate Sets: Average leakage rate for specific noise

 \subsection{Cross-talk-free leakage noise}

 Previous studies have indicated that cross-talk in real devices can be significantly minimized~\cite{sung2021realization}.
 In the subsequent subsection, we demonstrate that the exponential decay can be simplified under the condition that leakage noise occurs independently and locally across different qubits.
 We make the assumption that the local noise adheres to Definition \ref{def:Single-site-leakage-noise} for each individual gate.
-It is important to note that in this context, the noise is inherently single-site, as each qubit possesses only one leakage site. \begin{corollary} By performing the LRB circuit in $n$-site cross-talk free system for the Pauli group, the expectation of the output probability for the computational subspace of the $k$-th qubit is equal to $p_{{\Pi}_{c_k}}(m) = A +B\lambda^m_{k} $, and the average leakage and seepage rates
+It is important to note that in this context, the noise is inherently single-site, as each qubit possesses only one leakage site. \begin{corollary} By performing the LRB circuit in $n$-site cross-talk free system for the Pauli group, the expectation of the output probability for the computational subspace of the $k$-th qubit is equal to $p_{{\Pi}_{c_k}}(m) = A +B\lambda^m_{k}$, and the average leakage and seepage rates

-where $m$ is the size of Pauli gates, $\lambda_k = 1 - p_k - 2q_k$, and $A,B$ are some real number, $p_k,q_k$ are leakage rates associated with Eq. \eqref{eq:p_iq_i} in the $k$-th qubit. \end{corollary} We postpone the proof of the corollary into Appendix \ref{app:no_crosstalkPauli}.
+where $\lambda_k = 1 - p_k - 2q_k$, and $A,B$ are some real numbers, $p_k,q_k$ are leakage rates associated with Eq. \eqref{eq:p_iq_i} in the $k$-th qubit. \end{corollary} We postpone the proof of the corollary into Appendix \ref{app:no_crosstalkPauli}.
 This corollary can be obtained by restricting the noise in Theorem \ref{thm:lrb_specific} to be the tensor product form of each local noise on a single qubit.
 Then if $p_k\approx q_k$ or we know the relationship between $p_k$ and $q_k$ with the analysis of the system, we can estimate $L, S$ by fitting $p_k$ from $p_{{\Pi}_{c_k}}$ for all of $k\in [n]$ independently.
+We note that the cross-talk-free noise is different from the noise defined in Definition \ref{def:Single-site-leakage-noise}, since only a single qubit can leak in Definition \ref{def:Single-site-leakage-noise}.
 By Corollary \ref{coro:no_crosstalkPauli}, the fitted curve associated with $p_{{\Pi}_c}$ will not follow a single exponential decay, since

 We can check that when $n$ equals to $2$, there will be 3 exponents, $\lambda_1 = 1 - p_1 - 2q_1, \lambda_2 = 1 - p_2 - 2q_2$ and $\lambda_3 = (1 - p_1 - 2q_1)(1 - p_2 - 2q_2)$ with average leakage rate $L_{\ave} = 1 - (1 - p_1)(1 - p_2)$ and seepage rate $S_{\ave} = \frac{4}{5}(1 - p_1 + q_1)(1 - p_2 + q_2) -\frac{4}{5}(1 - p_1)(1 - p_2)$.